 Cons of Neobanks

-While neobanks are definitely innovative, there are some cons associated with using them for a primary account:
+Although neobanks are certainly innovative, there are several drawbacks to consider when using them as a primary account:

 Dependency on Tech Infrastructure